-During the peak summer months, swimming pools can lose 2-3 inches of water per week to evaporation.
+During the peak summer months, swimming pools can lose 2–3 inches of water per week to evaporation.
 Hotter, dryer climates may lose even more.
 Between evaporation, splash-out, and regularly cleaning the pool filter, the gallons of water lost add up quickly.
-The good news is that there are a lot of different ways to conserve water in your pool.
+The good news is that there are many ways to conserve water in your pool.
 Many of these water conservation tools also offer some amount of energy conservation, as well.

 Solar Covers: Solar covers are extremely versatile eco-friendly pool accessories that serve a few different purposes.
-Not only do they reduce evaporation up to 50%, conserving water, heat, and chemicals.
+Not only do they reduce evaporation up to 50%, conserving water, heat energy, and chemicals.
 They also absorb heat from the sun and transfer it into the water.
-A solar cover can increase water temperatures by as much as 10-15 degrees Fahrenheit on their own.
+A solar cover can increase water temperatures by as much as 10–15ºF on their own.